AdamJD01/HP1PCPatchDifferences/Support/Finished Version/readme.txt

 ==================================================================

-If you declined to install DirectX 8.0 when initially installing Harry Potter and the Philosophers Stone, you can at a later time by running "dxsetup.exe" located in the "DirectX" folder on the CDROM.
+If you declined to install DirectX 8.0 when initially installing Harry Potter and the Sorcerer's Stone, you can at a later time by running "dxsetup.exe" located in the "DirectX" folder on the CDROM.